-It spreads out very fast.
+It spreads very fast.

 Attacking leaves, fruits and stems.

-Appears when humidity is high.
+It appears when humidity is high.

-First symptoms are white powder and black veins on the lower side of the leaves.
+The first symptoms are white powder and black veins on the lower side of the leaves.

 If you are using head irrigation with sprinklers,

 you are increasing the chance of the appearance and spreading out of this fungus.

 If you can, it is better to use drip irrigation.

 It is recommended to use at least 3 kinds of different pesticides,